chinapedia/wikipedia.abstract.en/Page/Speciation.md

 Sympatric

-Pundamilia_(Haplochromis)_nyererei_male.jpgs such as _Haplochromis nyererei_ diversified by sympatric speciation in the Rift Valley lakes.]]
+s such as _Haplochromis nyererei_ diversified by sympatric speciation in the Rift Valley lakes.]]

 Sympatric speciation is the formation of two or more descendant species from a single ancestral species all occupying the same geographic location.

 Often-cited examples of sympatric speciation are found in insects that become dependent on different host plants in the same area.[42][43]
-Sympatric_Speciation.pdf The best known example of sympatric speciation is that of the cichlids of East Africa inhabiting the Rift Valley lakes, particularly Lake Victoria, Lake Malawi and Lake Tanganyika.
+The best known example of sympatric speciation is that of the cichlids of East Africa inhabiting the Rift Valley lakes, particularly Lake Victoria, Lake Malawi and Lake Tanganyika.
 There are over 800 described species, and according to estimates, there could be well over 1,600 species in the region.
 Their evolution is cited as an example of both natural and sexual selection.[44][45]
 A 2008 study suggests that sympatric speciation has occurred in Tennessee cave salamanders.[46]
 Sympatric speciation driven by ecological factors may also account for the extraordinary diversity of crustaceans living in the depths of Siberia's Lake Baikal.[47]

 Budding speciation has been proposed as a particular form of sympatric speciation, whereby small groups of individuals become progressively more isolated from the ancestral stock by breeding preferentially with one another.
 This type of speciation would be driven by the conjunction of various advantages of inbreeding such as the expression of advantageous recessive phenotypes, reducing the recombination load, and reducing the cost of sex [48]

-Rhagoletis_pomonella.jpg'', the hawthorn fly, appears to be in the process of sympatric speciation.]]
+'', the hawthorn fly, appears to be in the process of sympatric speciation.]]

 The hawthorn fly (_Rhagoletis pomonella_), also known as the apple maggot fly, appears to be undergoing sympatric speciation.[49]
 Different populations of hawthorn fly feed on different fruits.
 A distinct population emerged in North America in the 19th century some time after apples, a non-native species, were introduced.
 This apple-feeding population normally feeds only on apples and not on the historically preferred fruit of hawthorns.
 The current hawthorn feeding population does not normally feed on apples.
 Some evidence, such as that six out of thirteen allozyme loci are different, that hawthorn flies mature later in the season and take longer to mature than apple flies; and that there is little evidence of interbreeding (researchers have documented a 4-6% hybridization rate) suggests that sympatric speciation is occurring.[50]